UltraMessaging/smx_perf/README.md

 is waiting for, the hardware must serialize the accesses and maintain cache coherency, which introduces wait states for both CPUs.

-Take the case where the memory segment is empty and the subscriber is waiting for the publisher to send a message.
+Take the case where the memory segment is empty, and the subscriber is waiting for the publisher to send a message.
 The SMX receiver code is tightly polling the "head index", waiting for the publisher to move it.
-The memory contention associated with the "send" function significantly slows down the process of updating the head index.
+The memory contention associated with the "send" function significantly slows down updating the head index.
 If we assume that the receiver code is faster than the sender code, the receiver will quickly process the message and go back to tightly